tektoncd/experimental/webhooks-extension/README.md

 Alternatively, without `ko`, you can use the install script we provided:

 The script will build the image, push to your registry of choice and then kubectl apply the relevant yaml into the specified namespace.
-Please note this namespace needs to be the namespace into which you have installed the tekton dashboard.
+Please note this namespace needs to be the namespace into which you have installed the Tekton Dashboard.

 To initiate this installation, run `development_install.sh`.